 Calling all Brussels sprout lovers!
-Those with a sophisticated palate yearning for nutty and bitter flavours, this Purple Brussels Sprouts Salad is made for you.
+For those with a sophisticated palate yearning for nutty and bitter flavours, this purple Brussels sprouts salad is made for you.
 The fragrant spices and heavenly honey add depth to the recipe.
 Perfect for that special occasion!

 More Salad Dressing Recipes

 Salad dressings are incredibly easy to make in the comfort of your own home.
 This way you can control the ingredients to suit your palate and you can make the exact portion you need for that one meal.
 We have a huge collection of recipes and you may just like some of these:

 - Creamy Mustard Dressing